durban/choam/README.md

     - provided to make cross-compiling easier for projects which use CHOAM
     - for secure random number generation, a `java.security.SecureRandom` implementation needs to be available (see [here](https://github.com/scala-js/scala-js-java-securerandom))
+  - Scala Native:
+    - support is completely experimental
+    - no backwards compatibility
 - Scala versions: cross-compiled for 2.13 and 3.3

 ### Lock-freedom